Upsh 3.0

 Upsh stands for Unix to Prolog shell.
 The library has facilities to create a Prolog saved state executatle which can be used to run Prolog programs from the command line or as scripts.
-It origianlly ran on three prolog engines: SICStus, SWI and Yap without changes to the source code.
-Later version (2 onwards), are only tested on SWI-Prolog.
+It originally ran on three prolog engines: SICStus, SWI and Yap without changes to the source code.
+Later versions (2 onwards), are only tested on SWI-Prolog.

 With version 2.*, Upsh has all the features I had envisaged and many which I just thought of on the way.
-It is also fairly stable.
+It is also fairly stable and actively maintained.
 The development now has switched to SWI and upsh is also provided as an easy to install SWI pack.
-It is unlikely there will be any major releases in the future.
 I will of course fix any bugs reported or add features that are interesting.
-For reporting a bug or feature requests contact me.
+For reporting a bug or feature requests

-If you use Upsh for a while I would appreciate an email with the kind of scripts you using it with.
+If you use Upsh for a while I would appreciate an email with the kind of scripts you using it with (this is how to contact me).

 ?- pack_install(upsh).